Mithridates01/CryptocurrenceyMarket_ChromeExtension/README.md

-# CryptocurrenceyChromeExtension
+# Crypto Markets ChromeExtension

-##About
-A Chrome extension that that gives price updates on Zcash, Bitcoin, Monero, and Dash cryptocurrencies.

-##ScreenShots
+## About
+This is a Google Chrome extension that makes it easier to view and compare market data and examine the investment fundamentals behind a selected sort of cryptocurrencies.

+### Currently Supported Cryptocurrencies
+  - Bitcoin
+  - Dash
+  - Etherium
+  - Zcash
+  - Monero
+  - MaidSafe
+###Supported Fiat Currencies
+  - USD

+## ScreenShots
 [<img src="https://github.com/Mithridates01/CryptocurrenceyChromeExtension/blob/master/Screen%20Shot%202017-03-07%20at%2012.15.18%20PM.png">]

+## To Install

+### Method One (Developers)

-Adding a Chrome extension to your local version of Chrome is a quick and process.
-First access the extensions page chrome://extensions and turn on "Developer mode" on the upper right section of the screen.
-Then on the left side of the header, click "Load unpacked extension..." and once prompted with the finder, select the root directory of the Chrome extension.
+  0. Add the Chrome extension to your local version of Chrome by...

+  1. access the extensions page chrome://extensions and turn on "Developer mode" on the upper right section of the screen.

-Give it a refresh and you will see it in all its glory in the extensions bar.
+  2. Then on the left side of the header, click "Load unpacked extension..."

+  3. once prompted with the finder, select the root directory of the Chrome extension.

+  4. refresh the page

+### Method Two (Consumers)
+  Got to .......URL.........